miranda-pikus/DustyDisk/docs/installation.rst

 For Developers
 ++++++++++++++

-``DustyDisk`` is in a rudimentary stage with minimal features.
-We encourage the community to make user friendly changes to it by installing the package and modify it .
-Also feel free to send an email, to brainstorm!
+``DustyDisk`` is currently in an early development stage with minimal features.
+We encourage the community to contribute by installing the package and making improvements.
+Feel free to send us an email if you want to brainstorm or collaborate!
 After cloning the Git repository, run the following commands.

 .. code-block:: bash